 Ethnic Kitchen is a documentary about five women—an American, a Uruguayan, a Chechen, a Jamaican, and a Roma—that immigrated to post-Soviet independent Lithuania for very different reasons.
 At first glance, their life stories seem unbelievable, but a closer look reveals that it is something that could happen to any of us.
 Ethnic Kitchen is not just a movie, it is an invitation to reflect on the things that make us feel like outsiders.
 It is also an encouragement to extend a helping hand to those around us having trouble fitting in.

-Explore Ethnic Kitchen!
+Explore the story world of Ethnic Kitchen!

 Read Dr. Egle Kackute’s review of Ethnic Kitchen in The Baltic Times.